microsoft/hands-on-lab-redis/docs/workshop.md

 Now that you have your API working locally, you will deploy it to Azure.
 To do this, you will use the Azure App Service provided by the Terraform infrastructure as code applied earlier.
 This service allows you to host your API in the cloud.

-To deploy your API directly from Visual Studio Code, you will use the Visual Studio Code Azure extension.
+To deploy your API directly from Visual Studio Code, you will use the Visual Studio Code Azure extension panel.

-Search your App Service in the Visual Studio Code Azure extension and click on the **Deploy to Web App...** button:
+Right click on your App Service in the Visual Studio Code Azure extension panel and select **Deploy to Web App...** :

 ![Deploy to Web App](./assets/app-service-deploy-to-web-app.png)

 Then, select the `catalog-api` folder and click on the **Deploy** button.
 Wait a few minutes for the deployment to finish.
-All the environment variables such as the connection string to Azure Cache for Redis and Cosmos Db was already configured in the Azure App Service for you by the infrastructure as code.
+All the environment variables such as the connection string to Azure Cache for Redis and Azure Cosmos DBwas already configured in the Azure App Service for you by the infrastructure as code.

 When it's done go to your App Service resource on Azure and click on the **Browse** button.
 Navigate to the `/products` endpoint and you should see the list of products: